 If you don’t know if you are hydrated, here’s how to calculate the proper amount (for people who weight between 100-250 lbs.): Take your body weight in pounds, then divide by two and confirm that you have drunk that many ounces per day for the last two days (at least) including that proportional amount for today, based on the time of day.

-Then, if you still feel hungry and you’re sure you’re not thirsty, eat from the list of options below.
+Then, if you still feel hungry, eat from the list of choices below.

 - up to 2 oz. of pickled ginger, or

 - up to 3 oz. of pickles/zucchini/cucumber, or

 - up to 4 oz. of sauerkraut/kimchi, or